paramraghavan/beginners-py-learn/src/database/README.md

 When writing code to connect to a data store, you should instead use **`localhost`** as the hostname.

-#### Errors
-- SQLSTATE[08006] when connecting from postgresql client http://localhost:8080
-Try recreating it from scratch:
-Delete ./postgres folder
+#### stop/remove/start from command line
-docker compose stop
+- docker compose stop
-docker compose down
+- docker compose down
-docker compose up -d
+- docker compose up -d

+- other commands
-docker network ls
+  - docker network ls
-docker inspect postgres
+  - docker inspect postgres

 # reference